 As of 2019, in Japan the going rate is still ¥400 + ¥32 tax, so ¥432 per kit kat (~$4USD).
 So the kit kats cost about $4USD in both Japan and Korea.
-As of September 2018, however, you can buy ruby chocolate kitkats in general stores throughout Europe, and pink chocolate creations from chocolatiers across the continent.
+From September 2018, however, you can now buy ruby chocolate kitkats in general stores throughout Europe, and pink chocolate creations from chocolatiers across the continent.
 Prices vary greatly, with existing ruby chocolate wafers from Trader Joe’s still being the cheapest option in the US as of 2020.

 Where can you buy ruby chocolate in the US?